Hermeneutics: Other recent developments

 Bernard Lonergan's (1904–1984) hermeneutics is less well known, but a case for considering his work as the culmination of the postmodern hermeneutical revolution that began with Heidegger was made in several articles by Lonergan specialist Frederick G. Lawrence.

 Paul Ricœur (1913–2005) developed a hermeneutics that is based upon Heidegger's concepts.

 Karl-Otto Apel (1922–2017) elaborated a hermeneutics based on American semiotics.
 He applied his model to discourse ethics with political motivations akin to those of critical theory.

-Jürgen Habermas (b.
-1929) criticized the conservatism of previous hermeneutists, especially Gadamer, because their focus on tradition seemed to undermine possibilities for social criticism and transformation.
+Jürgen Habermas (1929–2026) criticized the conservatism of previous hermeneutists, especially Gadamer, because their focus on tradition seemed to undermine possibilities for social criticism and transformation.
 He also criticized Marxism and previous members of the Frankfurt School for missing the hermeneutical dimension of critical theory.

 Habermas incorporated the notion of the lifeworld and emphasized the importance for social theory of interaction, communication, labor, and production.
 He viewed hermeneutics as a dimension of critical social theory.

-Rudolf Makkreel (b.
-1939) has proposed an orientational hermeneutics that brings out the contextualizing function of reflective judgment.
+Rudolf Makkreel (1939–2021) has proposed an orientational hermeneutics that brings out the contextualizing function of reflective judgment.
 It extends ideas of Kant and Dilthey to supplement the dialogical approach of Gadamer with a diagnostic approach that can deal with an ever-changing and multicultural world.

-Andrés Ortiz-Osés (1943–2021) developed his symbolic hermeneutics as the Mediterranean response to Northern European hermeneutics.
+Andrés Ortiz-Osés (1943–2021) developed his symbolic hermeneutics as the Mediterranean response to Northern Europea hermeneutics.
 His main statement regarding symbolic understanding of the world is that meaning is a symbolic healing of injury.